stephband/scribe/README.md

 #### `src="url"` and `.src`

-A URL of some sequence data in JSON or ABC.
+The URL of a file containing sequence data in JSON or ABC.

 #### `clef="treble"` and `.clef`